-The industry powerhouse of Australia, the Pilbara is an ancient landscape studded with mountain ranges and deep gorges, where the outback and desert meet the coast.
-In this landscape of red earth and blue skies Red Dog, a canine larrikin with a wandering heart became legend.
+The industrial powerhouse of Australia, the Pilbara is an ancient landscape studded with mountain ranges and deep gorges, where the outback and desert meet the coast.
+In this landscape of red earth and blue skies Red Dog, the canine larrikin with a wandering heart, became a legend.

 Stories about the real Red Dog and his travels are many and varied, and as with all great legends, some of the stories have been enhanced in their telling and retelling over the years.
 What’s known about Red Dog is that he was born in about 1971 in the Paraburdoo area, travelled thousands of kilometres by walking or hitching a lift in cars, buses, trucks and trains and was loved by the many friends he made during his travels.

-A WA man named John Stazzonelli was Red Dog’s next and last true master, and after his tragic death, Red Dog took to wandering the Pilbara.
+A WA man named John Stazzonelli was Red Dog’s next and last true master and after Stazzonelli's tragic death, Red Dog took to wandering the Pilbara.
 Red Dog’s many friends looked after him during this time, including the Karratha vet, Dr Rick Fenny.
-With a bank account and fully paid up memberships in the Dampier Sports and Social Club, Metal Trades Union and the Transport Workers Union, Red Dog was no ordinary dog.
+With a bank account and fully paid-up memberships in the Dampier Sports and Social Club, Metal Trades Union and the Transport Workers Union, Red Dog was no ordinary dog.

 Here are our top ways to experience the Pilbara like the original Pilbara wanderer!